-In November 2019, AMIA established the Health Informatics Certification Commission to finalize plans for and oversee the AMIA Health Informatics Certification.
-The 14 member Commission will be responsible for eligibility, examination development, and recertification requirements.
+The Health Informatics Certification Commission is responsible for eligibility, examination development, and recertification requirements.
 Commission members represent different primary health domains, practice settings, and career stages.
-The Health Informatics Certification Commission is a committee of AMIA that will be autonomous with respect to all certification decisions and operations.
-Following certification best practice, there will be a firewall between the certification program and AMIA’s education activities.
+The Health Informatics Certification Commission is a committee of AMIA that is autonomous with respect to all certification decisions and operations.
+Following certification best practice, there is a firewall between the certification program and AMIA’s education activities.

 The Commission members bring a broad range of perspectives and significant expertise to their work.
 They represent individuals who have training in nursing, health informatics, public health, pharmacy, medicine, dentistry, and nutrition.
 Commission members are at different career stages and work in health care delivery organizations/systems, universities, industry, federal agencies, and a community health organization.

 Executive Commission Members

 Cathy Ivory is the Senior Director of Nursing Research for Vanderbilt University Medical Center in Nashville, TN.
 In addition to licensure as a registered nurse, Dr. Ivory holds a graduate degree in nursing administration and healthcare informatics from Georgia College & State University and her PhD in Nursing Science from Vanderbilt University.
 She has been an AMIA member since 2008 and is an active member of the NI-WG, the Alliance for Nursing Informatics (ANI), and the Nursing Big Data to Knowledge Initiative.
 Dr. Ivory is a fellow in the American Academy of Nursing and was the 2018 recipient of the HIMSS/ANI Nursing Informatics Leadership Award.
 She is an informatics focused health services researcher.